-The Nursery shop sells a fantastic range of gardening gifts including Beth Chatto's books, guides of the Gardens, our beautiful range of greetings cards and postcards, tools chosen by the staff and locally made pottery.
-New introductions for 2014 include ranges of selected gifts from natural soaps and lip balms to delicate ceramic bird feeders.
-The range changes throughout the year and all our stock is carefully hand selected by the Nursery Manager for its practicality, beauty and unusual quality.
+The Nursery Gift Shop sells a fantastic range of gardening gifts including Beth Chatto's books, a beautiful range of greetings cards and postcards, tools chosen by the staff and locally made pottery amongst many other gifts.
+New introductions include ranges of natural soaps, essential oils and lip balms to delicate ceramic bird feeders.
+The range changes throughout the year and all our stock is carefully hand selected for its practicality, beauty and unusual quality.

-The Nursery and shop are open during our normal opening hours.
-Admission can be gained to the Nursery and Shop without purchasing an entrance to the main Gardens.
+The Nursery and Gift Shop are open during our normal opening hours.
+Admission can be gained to the Nursery and Gift Shop without purchasing an entrance to the main Gardens.

 Open Bank Holidays, closed Christmas to New Year.